Find information on how we’re keeping you safe from COVID-19 here

 Can I choose to have Entonox (Gas and Air) instead of sedation?

 Entonox is a gas that you may be offered to help you manage your pain or discomfort during colonoscopy.
-It consists of 50% Oxygen and 50% Nitrous Oxide.
 It is commonly known as ‘gas and air’ and it is often used during child birth as a short acting painkiller.
 Entonox can make you feel drowsy and a little light headed.
 However these sensations disappear rapidly after you stop using Entonox.
 You do not need an adult to accompany you or stay overnight.

 Will I experience much pain and discomfort during colonoscopy?